Leveraging Large Language Models to Measure Gender Representation Bias in Gendered Language Corpora

-An important consideration in analyzing Spanish is the traditional convention of using the male plural form to refer to groups that may include both men and women (e.g., \emph{doctores} for doctors, including both male and female doctors).
+An important consideration in analyzing Spanish and Valencian is the traditional convention of using the male plural form to refer to groups that may include both men and women (\emph{e.g.}, \emph{los profesores / els professors} for teachers (or professors), including both male and female teachers, in Spanish and Valencian respectively).
 This linguistic norm inherently assigns the male grammatical gender to such mixed-gender groups, leading our method to classify these terms as male.
-This convention, although prevalent in many gendered languages, can contribute to the under-representation of females.
-Currently, in Spanish as in other gendered languages, listing explicitly both genders is the preferred form and has become the new standard\footnote{\url{https://www.unwomen.org/sites/default/files/Headquarters/Attachments/Sections/Library/Gender-inclusive\%20language/Guidelines-on-gender-inclusive-language-es.pdf}} (e.g., \emph{doctoras y doctores} collectively referring to female and male doctors).
+This convention, although prevalent in many gendered languages, contributes to the under-representation of females.
+To address this issue, in Spanish as in other gendered languages, listing explicitly both genders is the preferred form and has become the new standard\footnote{\url{https://www.unwomen.org/sites/default/files/Headquarters/Attachments/Sections/Library/Gender-inclusive\%20language/Guidelines-on-gender-inclusive-language-es.pdf}} (\emph{e.g.}, \emph{profesores y profesoras} (Spanish) / \emph{professors i professores} (Valencian) collectively referring to male and female teachers or professors).
 Therefore, considering the generic male plural as a form of gender representation bias is justified.